Variation of Kahler-Einstein metrics with mixed singularities: Introduction

+Since the canonical positively curved singular metric for an irreducible divisor $D$ is not $L^2$ integrable, it will be interesting to see if the $L^2$ method can be used to obtain the above result.
+On the other hand, the anonymous referee points out that the above theorem can be proved by using Guenancia's positivity result (c.f.
+Theorem \ref{t:positivity} and Remark \ref{newproof}).

-As an application, we prove that given a smooth log canonical pair $(X,\Delta)$ with nef anti canonical divisor, the Albanese map is surjective, following the idea of Paun \cite{Paun}.
-We recall some history on this topic.
-In \cite{DPS}, the authors conjectured that the Albanese map \(\alpha_{X}\) is surjective when $X$ is a smooth Kahler manifold with \(-K_{X}\) being nef.
-This conjectured is proved by Zhang \cite{Zha96,Zha19} when $X$ is a KLT projective variety and proved by M. P\u{a}un \cite{Paun} when $X$ is smooth and Kahler.
-In a recent preprint \cite{MWWZ}, the authors are able to confirm the surjectivity of Albanese map when $(X,\Delta)$ is a Kahler KLT pair.
-Here, we prove the surjectvity of Albanese map for a smooth log canonical pair. \begin{theorem} Let \(X\) be a compact K\"ahler manifold, and let $D=\sum D_i$ be a simple normal crossing divisor on \(X\), and log canonical divisor \(D_{\alpha} = \sum \alpha_i D_i\) with coefficients \(\alpha_i \in [0,1]\).
+We give two applications of the positivity theorem above.
+For the first one, we address a question of Demailly-Peternell-Schneider: Let $\pi$ be a surjective morphism from a log canonical pair $(X,D)$ onto a $\mathbb Q$-Gorenstein variety $Y$.
+If $-(K_X+D)$ is nef, then $-K_Y$ is pseudo-effective.
+In the projective case, this conjecture is fully confirmed by Chen-Zhang in \cite{CZ}.
+We partially confirm this conjecture in the K\"ahler case, more precisely, we have \begin{theorem} Suppose $\pi:(X,D)\to Y$ is a fibration between two compact K\"ahler manifolds.
+Further suppose that $(X,D)$ is log canonical and $-(K_X+D)$ is nef, then $-K_Y$ is pseudo-effective. \end{theorem} For the second one, we prove that given a smooth log canonical pair $(X,D)$ with nef anti canonical divisor, the Albanese map is surjective, following the idea of Paun \cite{Paun}.
+Let us briefly recall known results on the surjectivity of Albanese map when the anti canonical bundle is nef.
+In \cite{DPS}, the authors conjectured that the Albanese map \(\alpha_{X}\) is surjective when $X$ is a smooth K\"ahler manifold when \(-K_{X}\) is nef.
+This conjectured is proved by Zhang \cite{Zha96,Zha19} when $X$ is a projective KLT variety and proved by M. P\u{a}un \cite{Paun} when $X$ is smooth and K\"ahler.
+In a recent preprint \cite{MWWZ}, the authors are able to confirm the surjectivity of Albanese map when $(X,D)$ is a K\"ahler KLT pair ($X$ smooth and $D$ not necessary smooth).
+Here, we prove the surjectivity of Albanese map for a smooth log canonical pair.
+As far as we know, this is new. \begin{theorem} Let \(X\) be a compact K\"ahler manifold, and let $D=\sum D_i$ be a simple normal crossing divisor on \(X\), and log canonical divisor \(D_{\alpha} = \sum \alpha_i D_i\) with coefficients \(\alpha_i \in [0,1]\).
 Assume that the \(\mathbb{R}\)-line bundle \(-(K_{X} + D_{\alpha})\) is nef.
 Then the Albanese morphism \(\alpha_{X}\colon X \to \mathrm{Alb}(X)\) is surjective. \end{theorem}